-- 3. When cobbler is finished, stop the TCPdumps. - 4.
-Open the TCPdumps using Wireshark, go to Statistics > Conversations and wait for the dump to be analyzed.

-- 5. Switch to the TCP tab.
+- 3. When {command}cobbler sync is finished, stop the TCPdumps. - 4.
+Open the TCPdumps using Wireshark, go to Statistics > Conversations and wait for the dump to be analyzed. - 5.
+Switch to the TCP tab.
 The number shown on this tab gives the total number of conversations captured between SUSE Manager and SUSE Manager Proxy. - 6.
-Look for the column Duration. - Start by sorting in ascending order to find out the minimal amount of time it took to transfer a file. - Continue by sorting in descending order to find out the maximum values for the big files, for example kernel and initrd transfers. - Ignore ports 4505 and 4506 as these are used for Salt communication.
+Look for the column Duration. - · Start by sorting in ascending order to find out the minimal amount of time it took to transfer a file.

+Continue by sorting in descending order to find out the maximum values for the big files, for example kernel and initrd transfers.